 Share Your Ideas With The HSA!

-HSA Meetings are where families and employees suggest HSA activity ideas, learn about upcoming fundraisers and events, and find out how they can get involved.
-Our HSA General Meetings will be on the first Wednesday of each month for the rest of the school year.
+HSA Meetings are where families and employees suggest HSA activities, learn about upcoming fundraisers and events, and find out how they can get involved.
+Our HSA General Meetings are held on the first Wednesday of each month.
+We look forward to seeing you!

-The next General Meeting is scheduled for Wednesday, March 7th at 4:30pm in the 535 Cafeteria.
+The next General Meeting will be Wednesday, March 7th at 4:30pm in the 535 Cafeteria.
 To attend, enter the 535 Building using the rear entrance (shown in photo) furthest from the rear 535 Gym entrance.

-Please arrive before 4:30pm, as building access will not be provided after 4:45pm.
+Please arrive before 4:30pm, as building access is not available after 4:45pm.
 Thank you!